A personal licence is required by the person responsible for the sale of alcohol from premises. This is in addition to the premises licence.

-- Enclose a criminal conviction certificate or a criminal record certificate or the results of a subject access search of the Police National Computer by the National Intelligence Service.
-Such certificates or search results shall be issued no earlier than one calendar month before the giving of the application to the council.
+- Enclose a Basic DBS certificate issued no earlier than one calendar month before the submission of the application to the council.

 - Completed application forms must be submitted to the council by post, along with any accompanying documents that are required, to the address below.

 Your application will not be considered to be valid without receipt of the necessary payment.

 When applying for a personal licence you must submit either a disclosure certificate of criminal convictions or a criminal record certificate, any of which must not be more than one month old.
 If it is more than one month old, your application will be rejected and you will have to obtain a new disclosure or check.